Columbus Museum of Art: Ross Building layout and architecture

 The 1931 museum building, today known as the Elizabeth M. and Richard M. Ross Building, was designed in the Second Renaissance Revival style by Columbus architects Richards, McCarty and Bulford.
 It has a concrete foundation, walls of limestone and concrete, and a truncated copper hipped roof.
 The building is horizontal, two stories high, and has a central structure advanced several feet in front of its two wings.
 The wings feature large limestone friezes, together known as The Frederick W. Schumacher Frieze or Masters of Art.
-The work, by Robert Ingersoll Aitken, depicts 68 artists from 490 B.C. to 1925 A.D.
+The work, by Robert Ingersoll Aitken and named after Frederick W. Schumacher, depicts 68 artists from 490 B.C. to 1925 A.D.

 The original main entryway consists of three arched portals to the interior.
 The facade here includes decorative moldings, keystones, bulls-eye medallions, and stone quoins.
 A frieze hung above the arches, with the name "Columbus Gallery of Fine Arts".
 A set of sixteen limestone steps leads to the sidewalk, flanked by two Italian-style lamp posts.

 The Center for Creativity, on the first floor of the museum, includes a Creativity Lounge, The Studio, The Wonder Room, the Big Idea Gallery, and an Open Gallery.